SKrotkih/eMia-React-Native/README.md

 ### Build and run Android app.

-In console go to eMia directory
+In console go to the eMia directory

-run command
+run command:

 react-native start --port 8081